Generation

 Load Testing

 This guide describes generating load tests using the Skyramp CLI.
-Throughout this guide, we are using Skyramp’s Demo Shop API as an example REST API.
-You can find all relevant information on the Demo Shop here.
+We'll demonstrate using Skyramp’s Demo Shop API, a simple e-commerce API for product and order management.
+Learn more about the Demo Shop API.

-If you haven’t already installed Skyramp, follow the instructions here.
+If you haven’t already installed Skyramp, refer to the instructions in the Installation Guide.

 Overview